 Refreshments & Street Parking

 Cambridge Art Workshops is a well established oil painting art group founded by Tom McPherson, who also runs Arty Crafts in Cambridge.
-For the first time this summer we are taking part in Cambridge Open Studios for two weekends.
+This is the second summer we are taking part in Cambridge Open Studios.

-We have 20 artists exhibiting their creative oil paintings and artwork in our large space in Cambridge, where there will be working artists for both weekends.
+We have 20 artists exhibiting their creative oil paintings and artwork in our large space in Cambridge, where there will be working artists.
 Refreshments, street parking.